 This week, we will write the Silver Dollar Game at the end of Chapter 3.
-You should come to lab with a written design of the program.
+Hand in a written design for your program Wednesday morning.

 For your design, you should first decide on an internal representation of the coin strip.
 Make sure your representation supports all of the operations necessary, ie. testing for a legal move, printing the board, testing for a win, moving pieces easily, etc. You should think about alternative designs and be able to justify your decisions.
 You may read ahead a little to Vectors if you like, but the lab can be implemented just as easily with arrays.